adobe/content-lake-extractors-shared/README.md

 | `/` | Primary endpoint for the service.
 This path will only accept JSON `POST` requests.
 The posted JSON is expected to have an `action` property, which controls what the service will do.
 See the [Actions](#actions) section for more details. |
 | `/healthcheck` | Intended for consumers to use to determine that the service is healthy and ready to receive requests.
 This endpoint only accepts `GET` requests, and will respond with a 200 status code if the service is healthy. |

-All JSON that is POSTed to the HTTP service will be passed as-is to the underlying extractor.
-Which properties are required, and what each does is largely up to the extractor; however, the following values are generally required by the service itself:
+All JSON that is POSTed to the HTTP service will be passed as-is to the underlying batch provider.
+Which properties are required, and what each does is largely up to the provider; however, the following values are generally required by the service itself:

 | Name | Type | Description |
 | ---- | ---- | ----------- |